sauce-archives/help/docs/guides/tutorials-appium/appium-cross-platform-automation.md

 ---
-title: Appium cross-platform automation
+title: Setting Up Your Appium Project for Cross-Platform Automation
 layout: en
 permalink: docs/guides/appium-cross-platform-automation/
 ---

 One of Appium's most exciting features is the possibility to write a single test script that will run on both Android and iOS.
-This tutorial will show you how you can build your test setup so that it will take advantage of this feature.
+This tutorial will show you how you can build your test setup so that it will take advantage of this possibility.
+Even though this guide is at least partially based on TestObject's architecture, it is easily adaptable to different scenarios.

 <h3 id="page_object">Writing a PageObject setup</h3>